Intro to National Firearms Act (NFA) firearms and devices

 HOW TO PURCHASE AN NFA ITEM- WHAT DO I HAVE TO DO?

-THREE WAYS TO ACQUIRE AN NFA ITEM
+NEW REGS MAKE IT EASIER TO ACQUIRE AN NFA ITEM

 LIMITED LIABILITY COMPANY (LLC)

 A Limited Liability Company (LLC) can have NFA items as assets, and if you already have a successful LLC, that might be an option.
 Any officer of the LLC can have possession of the NFA item.
 ATF requires every “responsible party”, which would be an Officer of the corporation to fill out a Responsible Party Questionnaire and supply finger prints and photos just as an individual purchaser would.

 We recommend the NFA Trust route to our customers who are estate planning or or if you have a group of friends and family that you would wish to be able to use the registered firearm or silencer without you having to be there.
 Having an attorney set up what’s known as an NFA Trust allows you as the Settlor of the Trust and your Trustees to be in possession of NFA items in different locations, and there is a clear line of inheritance for these items.
 ATF requires every “responsible party”, which would be a Trustee to fill out a Responsible Party Questionnaire and supply finger prints and photos just as an individual purchaser would.